govau/pancake/README.md

 Option: `<path>` _(optional)_
 Default value: `path to one level below cwd`

-Syrup compiles your UI-Kit assets and writes them to disk.
-It comes with sane defaults that you can overwrite by adding the `uikit` object into your
+Syrup compiles your pancake assets and writes them to disk.
+It comes with sane defaults that you can overwrite by adding the `pancake` object into your
 `package.json`.

 ```shell